UK

 If the person who died was a child

-There are separate support schemes in parts of the UK for child funeral costs.
-Start with the official guidance and follow the nation-specific route:
+There are separate schemes in parts of the UK for child funeral costs.
+Start with official guidance and follow your nation’s route:

 nidirect — start here for NI routes